inbo/vlaams-biodiversiteitsportaal/docs/data-pipeline.md

 # Data Pipeline
 To add data to the platform, it requires processing first.

+##  Code
+The actual logic for processing the data is maintained in the [gbif-pipelines project](https://github.com/gbif/pipelines/tree/dev/livingatlas)

 ## Adding a data resource
 The raw data is added in the form of Darwin Core Archives (DwC-A).
 These are configured in [the _collectory_ service admin interface](https://collections.biodiversiteitsportaal.dev.svdev.be/admin).